Sribalaji0/Filehandling/README.md

 # Filehandling
 Built a class based python application to perform file operations.
 # Features
-Create and write to files
-Read content from file
-Appending new content to file
+Create and write to files, read content from file, appending new content to file, handle exceptions during file operations.
-Handle exceptions during file operations